JonJagger/cyber-dojo/readme.txt

 ------------------------------------------------------------------------
 DOCKER'D SERVER
-  running your own Docker'd cyber-dojo server installing Languages on a docker server pulling from the cyberdojo github repo
+  running your own Docker'd cyber-dojo server installing languages on a docker server pulling from the cyberdojo github repo
 ------------------------------------------------------------------------
 RAW SERVER
-  running your own raw cyber-dojo server installing Languages on a raw server pulling from the cyberdojo github repo
+  running your own raw cyber-dojo server installing languages on a raw server pulling from the cyberdojo github repo
 ------------------------------------------------------------------------
 o) turning off spell-checking in your browser